 - 1. Go to Administration > Configuration > Application > Harvester settings. - 2.
 To configure Basic settings: - a.
 Harvester Processes: Select either Content processing or System metadata only. - b.
 Harvest miscellaneous email items: Select to harvest contacts, calendar appointments, notes, and tasks from the Exchange server. - c.
-Harvest non-standard Exchange message classes: Select to harvest message classes that do not represent standard Exchange email and miscellaneous items - d.
+Harvest non-standard Exchange message classes: Select to harvest message classes that do not represent standard Exchange email and miscellaneous items. - d.
 Include extended characters in object names: Select to allow extended characters to be included in data object names during a harvest. - e.
 Determine whether data objects have NSRL digital signature: Select to check data objects for NSRL digital signatures. - f.
 Enable parallel grazing: Select to harvest volumes that were already harvested and are going to be reharvested.
 If the harvest completes normally, parallelized grazing enables harvests to begin where they left off when interrupted and to start at the beginning. - g.
-Enable OCR image processing: Select this option to control at a global level whether Optical Character Recognition (OCR) processing is attempted on image files.
-If you select this option, you must restart services.
-See Restarting and Rebooting the Appliance.
+Enable OCR image processing: Select this option to control at a global level whether Optical Character Recognition (OCR) processing is attempted on image files, for example, .tiff files. - h.
+Always process PDFs for images: Select this option to control at a global level to extract text from scanned-image-PDF files.
+When it is selected, scanned-image-PDF files are identified.
+Each image of the page from the file is extracted.
+The OCR processing is run and the text is extracted and indexed.